-New sheets typically have chemicals added during or immediately after manufacturing that can prevent the sheets from feeling soft before their first wash.
-Here are a few steps to help you soften up your sheets after you buy.
+New sheets typically have chemicals added during or immediately after manufacturing to prevent the sheets from feeling soft before their first wash.

 - Remove from packaging and place them in the washing machine with 1 cup of baking soda.

-Wash in warm water on a regular cycle without detergent as it has a tendency to lock in the chemicals you are trying to remove from your new sheets.
+Wash in warm water on a regular cycle without detergent as it tends to lock in the chemicals you are trying to remove from your new sheets.

 - Add a cup of white vinegar to the rinse cycle and set the temperature to cold.

 - Remove the sheets from the washer and hang them up to dry in the sun.
-A natural drying is beneficial to soften them up when new.
+Natural drying is beneficial to soften them up when new.

 - After they are dry, wash once again with regular detergent and water temperature.

 High-quality cotton sheets will get softer with every wash.
-If durability and softness is important to you, cotton sheets with a high thread count should make for long lasting comfortable linens.
-For more information check out our blog and be sure to read our manifesto, Setting the Table to find out who we are and what makes us different.
+If durability and softness are important to you, cotton sheets with a high thread count should make long-lasting comfortable linens.

 For more information, check out our blog and be sure to read our manifesto, Setting the Table, to find out who we are and what makes Austin Linen Service so different from our competition.